2Lift / Ergonomics / Australia

 • Old weight limits for lifting (apparently there are no maximum weight limits any more for how much you may lift at work)

-Authorities and Laws Dealing with Manual Handling in Australia
+Authorities and Laws Dealing with Manual Handling and Risk Assessment Tools in Australia

 In some ways (but by no means all) the workings of the safety and health laws in Australia and its states and territories can be compared to that of the EU and its member states.